23rd Wing: Air Defense Command

 Reactivated on 12 January 1951, at Presque Isle Air Force Base, Maine, the wing was redesignated the 23rd Fighter-Interceptor Wing with the 74th and 75th Fighter-Interceptor Squadrons assigned, as part of the Air Defense Command (ADC).
 Equipped with North American F-86 Sabre, North American F-51 Mustang, Northrop F-89D Scorpion and F-80 Shooting Star aircraft, its mission was to provide air defense for the northeastern United States during the Korean War and conduct basic training for about 500 Air Force recruits.
 The 23rd was inactivated 6 February 1952 along with the 23rd Fighter-Interceptor Group.
 The Wing's equipment and personnel were transferred to the 4711th Defense Wing, which had been organized at Presque Isle on 1 February 1952.

 Tactical Air Command

 McConnell Air Force Base

-Following its longest period of inactivation, the group was organized as the 23rd Tactical Fighter Wing on 8 February 1964, at McConnell Air Force Base, Kansas, under Tactical Air Command and Twelfth Air Force.
-The 23 TFW was activated to replace the 388th Tactical Fighter Wing at McConnell after its deployment to Korat Royal Thai Air Force Base, Thailand.
-Squadrons of the 23 TFW were:
+Following its longest period of inactivation, the wing was organized as the 23rd Tactical Fighter Wing on 8 February 1964, at McConnell Air Force Base, Kansas, under Tactical Air Command and Twelfth Air Force.
+The wing was activated to replace the 388th Tactical Fighter Wing at McConnell after the 388th deployed to Korat Royal Thai Air Force Base, Thailand.
+The 23rd assumed command of the 388th's squadrons at McConnell: